A lower bound for the curvature integral under an upper curvature bound: Introduction

 \begin{cor} Under the same assumptions as in Theorem \ref{thm:main}, there is a uniform $L^1$ bound on the curvature tensor of $M$ in terms of $n$, $r$, and $V$. \end{cor}

 Recently, Lebedeva-Petrunin \cite{LP:curv} obtained a convergence theorem for the curvature tensors of Riemannian manifolds with sectional curvature bounded below and without collapsing.
 They regarded curvature tensors as measures and showed the weak convergence under the Gromov-Hausdorff convergence.
-In particular, the total scalar curvatures of such manifolds converge if the manifolds converge in the Gromov-Hausdorff sense.

-It is natural to expect that the same holds true for the case of upper curvature bound.
-Let $\mathcal M(n,r,V)$ denote the class of $n$-dimensional Riemannian manifolds with sectional curvature $\le 1$, injectivity radius $\ge r>0$, and volume $\le V$.
+It is natural to expect that the same holds true for the case of upper curvature bound (where no collapsing occurs).

+\begin{thm}[Lebedeva-Petrunin \cite{LP:curv}] Suppose a sequence $M_j$ of $n$-dimensional Riemannian manifolds with sectional curvature $\ge-1$ converges to an Alexandrov space $X$ of dimension $n$.
+Then the curvature tensor of $M_j$ weakly converges to a ``measure-valued tensor'' on $X$. \end{thm}

+\begin{conj} Suppose a sequence $M_j$ of $n$-dimensional Riemannian manifolds with sectional curvature $\le1$ and injectivity radius $\ge r>0$ converges to a GCBA space $X$.
+Then the curvature tensor of $M_j$ weakly converges to a ``measure-valued tensor'' on $X$. \end{conj}

-\begin{conj} Suppose $M_j\in\mathcal M(n,r,V)$ converge to a metric space $M$ in the Gromov-Hausdorff topology.
-Then the curvature tensors of $M_j$ weakly converge as measures.
-In particular, the total scalar curvatures of $M_j$ converge.
-If $M$ is a Riemannian manifold, then the limit will be the total scalar curvature of $M$. \end{conj}
+In particular, the total scalar curvature of $M_j$ will converge, if $X$ is compact.
+Furthermore, if $X$ is Riemannian, the limit value will be the total scalar curvature of $X$.
+In the case of lower curvature bound, the latter is an unpublished result of Perelman (see \cite[App.\,B]{Pet:poly}).
+The $2$-dimensional case follows from a classical result of Alexandrov-Zalgaller \cite[Ch.\,VII \S4.13]{AZ}.

-In the case of lower curvature bound, the last statement is an unpublished result of Perelman (see \cite[Appendix B]{Pet:poly}).
-More recent results on curvature measures in singular spaces can be found in \cite{Li:c2}.
-See also \cite{Nab} for related conjectures under a lower Ricci curvature bound (known as Yau's conjecture).
+More recent results in the nonsmooth setting of Alexandrov spaces can be found in \cite{Li:c2}.
+See \cite{A:conj} for the conjectural behavior of total scalar curvature in the case of collapse.
+See also \cite{Nab} for related conjectures in the Ricci lower bound case.